inhabitedtype/ocaml-aws/libraries/README.md

 If you edit any of the generated files, your changes will likely get overridden.

-Anything in \_oasis\_append will automatically be appended to the \_oasis file that is automatically generated.
 The intention is to support the existence of manually written and maintained test suites (in lib\_test) alongside the automatically generated library bindings (in lib).